bilal-amjad-dev/projects-repository/03-python-flask-app-devops/README.md

 <img width="1600" height="900" alt="Image" src="https://github.com/user-attachments/assets/1570f0cb-6f6e-4f75-ad18-e9c133fbbd10" />

-- Note **PAT** because we have to added in Jenkins Credentials, so that jenkins can access Github.
+- Note **PAT** because we have to add in Jenkins Credentials, so that jenkins can access Github.

 ---
 Now, we have `Dockerhub` token and `Github` token.
 Now, Add credentials in Jenkins